Samia Henni | Writing | Lecturing | Exhibiting | Convening | Media

 The second volume that Samia edited is War Zones: gta papers n.
 2(gta Verlag, 2018).
 The book exposes the design of the militarization of cities since World War II, specifically after the events of September 11, 2001.
 The volume includes contributions from Nora Akawi, Silvia Berger Ziauddin, Jean-Louis Cohen, Ismae'l Sheikh Hassan, Léopold Lambert, Asja Mandic, Eva Schreiner, Felicity D. Scott, Stanislav von Moos, Alfredo Thiermann, and Daniel Weiss.

-In 2023, Samia worked with If I Can't Dance I Dont't Want to be Part of Your Revolution and Framer Framed in Amsterdam to produce the exhibition Perfroming Colonial Toxicity, which was held between 8 October 2023 and 14 January 2024 at Framer Framed in Amsterdam.
-She participated in the exhibition Traits d'union.s curated by Alya Sebti, Katerina Chuchalina and Stefan Kalmarat at Manifesta 13 in Marseille (August-November 2020) with two installations: Housing Pharmacology at the Museum of Marseille History and Right to Housing at Grobet-Labadié Museum in Marseille.
+Along with her writing and editing practices, Samia's work unfolds in a series of exhibitions, including the most recent traveling exhibtion Perfroming Colonial Toxicity, in collaboration with If I Can't Dance I Dont't Want to be Part of Your Revolution and Framer Framed, which was held between 8 October 2023 and 14 January 2024 at Framer Framed in Amsterdam.
+Samia also participated in the exhibition Traits d'union.s curated by Alya Sebti, Katerina Chuchalina and Stefan Kalmarat at Manifesta 13 in Marseille (August-November 2020) with two installations: Housing Pharmacology at the Museum of Marseille History and Right to Housing at Grobet-Labadié Museum in Marseille.
 Both installations expose and juxtapose the remedy and/or poison that the presence or absence of dwellings engender in Marseille's neighbourhoods.
 She has participated in other shows, including at the Twelve Gates Arts in Philadelphia, the Kunsthal Aarhus, the Museum of Yugoslav History in Belgrade, the Canadian Centre for Architecture in Montreal, and the Chung-Shan Creative Hub in Taipei.

-Samia was the inaugural Albert Hirschman Chair (2021-22) for Identity Passions Between Europe and the Mediterranean at the Institute for Advanced Study in Marseille; a Visiting Professor (Fall 2021) at the Institute of Art History at the University of Zurich; and a Geddes Fellow (Spring 2021) at Edinburgh School of Architecture and Landscape Architecture, Edinburgh University.
+Currently, she teahces at McGill University's Peter Guo-hua Fu School of Architecture, and co-chairs of the University Seminar "Beyond France" at Columbia University.
+She was an invited visiting professor (2023-24) at the Institute for the History and Theory of Architecture (gta), ETH Zurich; the inaugural Albert Hirschman Chair (2021-22) for Identity Passions Between Europe and the Mediterranean at the Institute for Advanced Study in Marseille; an invited visiting professor (Fall 2021) at the Institute of Art History at the University of Zurich; and a invited Geddes Fellow (Spring 2021) at Edinburgh School of Architecture and Landscape Architecture, Edinburgh University.

-She received her Ph.D. (with distinction, ETH Medal) in the history and theory of architecture from the gta Institute, ETH Zurich, Switzerland.
-She taught at Princeton University's School of Architecture, the University of Zurich, ETH Zurich, the Geneva University of Art and Design, and now she teaches history of architecture and urban development at Cornell University's College of Architecture, Art and Planning.
-She was a Research Associate at Curatorial/Knowledge PhD Program, Department of Visual Cultures, Goldsmiths, University of London.
+Samia received her Ph.D. (with distinction, ETH Medal) in the history and theory of architecture from the gta Institute, ETH Zurich, Switzerland.
+She taught at Princeton University's School of Architecture, the University of Zurich, ETH Zurich, the Geneva University of Art and Design, Cornell University's Department of Architecture.
+She was a Research Associate at Curatorial/Knowledge Ph.D.
+Program, Department of Visual Cultures, Goldsmiths, University of London.
 She received her M.Sc. in Architecture from the Accademia di Archittetura di Mendrisio, Universita della Svizzera Italiana.
 She also studied at the former Berlage Institute in Rotterdam and at the Ecole polytechnique d'architecture et d'urbanisme in Algiers.

 In tandem with her writing, teaching, and exhibition practices, she has delivered various lectures in many institutions, including the Accademia di Architettura di Mendrisio, Universita della Svizzera Italiana; Architectural Association (AA) in London; Boston University; Brown University; Buffalo University; College of Design at Iowa State University; College of Architecture and Environmental Design, Kent State University; Columbia University; Dresden Academy of Fine Arts; Edinburgh College of Art, University of Edinburgh; ETH Zurich; Garagem Sul, Fundacao Centro Cultural de Belem in Lisbon; The Graduate School of Architecture at the University of Johannesburg; Geneva University of Art and Design; Harvard University; Laboratoire InVisu, Institut national d'histoire de l'art in Paris; Kunsthal Aarhus in Denmark; Lafayette Anticipations in Paris; Princeton University; The New Institute in Rotterdam; The School for Advanced Studies in the Social Sciences in Paris; VI PER Gallery in Prague, and Yale University.